Leszek1Matuszczyk/Wio_Terminal_acc_TinyML/README.md

 # Wio_Terminal_acc_TinyML
-A straightforward example of an AI model that can detect gestures using the built-in Wio Terminal accelerometer.
+A simple example of an AI model created using Edge Impulse, capable of detecting gestures using the built-in Wio Terminal accelerometer.